DataScience-SacState/club-guidelines/conduct.md

 ###**Representing the club at outside events:**

 If we ever go to hackathons, meetups, or any other external events please follow the guidelines we would have at our internal events and be respectful.
 This includes any post-event events where we still congregate as a club.
-We're lucky to have a lot of connections with industry and the local tech scene, and insuring we're on our best behavior helps strengthens those connections and people's opinion of us.
+We're lucky to have a lot of connections with industry and the local tech scene, and ensuring we're on our best behavior helps strengthens those connections and people's opinion of us.